shlokkokk/zerorisk-sentinel/concept-note.md

 - **Advanced APK behavior analysis**
   Expanding Android application analysis beyond permissions to include component relationships, API usage patterns, and deeper behavioral inference through backend processing.

-- **AI-assisted detection and explanation**
+- **Future AI-assisted detection and explanation**
-  Enhancing classification accuracy and explanation clarity using AI-based models, without making AI a hard dependency for detection decisions.
+  Exploring the use of AI models to support detection and improve explanation clarity, while keeping heuristic analysis as the primary decision-making layer.

 - **Structured reporting and collaboration features**
   Generating detailed, exportable analysis reports and enabling sharing of results for academic review, demonstrations, and collaborative evaluation.